 Manage lighting fixtures’ brightness levels with your mobile device.
 You can set the bedroom lights dimmer than those in the living room or turn them off while still vacant.

 Kitchen lights should be brighter during food preparation and cooking, and dim or turned off when not in use.

 2. Sunrise Alarm

 Ditch the annoying alarm clock and program your smart lights to wake you up with a soft, sunlight-like glow.

 It’s a friendly solution to mimic natural sunrise, stimulating your circadian rhythm and helping to start your day on the right foot.

-Smart lighting fixtures connect to a home automation hub you can “speak to” or communicate with your smartphone.
-You could be watching your favorite TV show, and you could turn off all lights with a swipe on your smartphone screen.
+Smart lighting fixtures connect to a home automation hub you can speak to or communicate with via your smartphone.
+Snuggled up watching your favorite TV show?
+Turn off all the lights in a second.

 4. Geofencing Illumination